Friends of Sherwood House

 About Mr. Sherwood

 Donald Sherwood went to work at an early age for his brother-in-law, Arthur Gregg Wellington, president and founder of the Maryland Car Wheel Company, a manufacturer of railroad car wheels.

 The company principally supplied the Baltimore and Ohio Railroad with wheels until Mr. Sherwood liquidated the company following WWII, investing as majority stockholder in Ellicott Machine Company.
 A worldwide supplier of dredges and dredge machinery, Ellicott Dredges, Inc is still in business.

 In his later years, Donald Sherwood and his neighbor to the East, Robert Merrick, planned a residential development to be located on the adjoining farms.
 When that plan ended, the park came into being.

-The New Nature Reading Room
+The Nature Reading Room